What's left to count in the House? Can Democrats hold the majority?

 In several outstanding races, Republicans are ahead.
 However, some toss-ups have been breaking for Democrats, and on Saturday night, CBS News projected that Democrats flipped Washington state's 3rd Congressional District, a seat the GOP was favored to hold.

-There are currently 11 races that have not been called, and 10 of those seats are considered "battlegrounds."
-Of those remaining in battleground districts, five were rated as "toss ups," two were in the "likely Democrat" category, one was "leaning Democrat" and two were "leaning Republican."
+There are currently six races in battleground districts where CBS News has not projected a winner.
+Of those remaining in battleground districts, three were rated as "toss-ups," one was in the "likely Democrat" category, one was "leaning Democrat" and one was "leaning Republican."

 Democratic strategists who work on House races this cycle say it would take a "miracle," but Democrats do have a possible path to retaining the majority.